mburakergenc/PHP-Registration-Panel/README.md

 This repo is registration panel screen and save information about saved user.

-We will use sqlite database to store information on registrated user.
+We will use sqlite database to store information on registred user.

 This mini app can be use any system and you can develop it.